Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 You can force the app to report errors to Bugsnag during development using Expo Go (this also overrides the user permissions setting which normally determines whether or not send error reports).
 To do this:

-- Create a `app/.env` file if you don't have one already, and add `BUGSNAG_API_KEY="xxxxxxxxxxxxxxxx"` repacing `xxxxxxxxxxxxxxxx` with the value of our actual Bugsnag API key for the app (ask on the team Slack channel and someone can give you this -- note: the front-end app and the API use different Bugsnag API keys)
+- Create a `.env` file if you don't have one already, and add `BUGSNAG_API_KEY="xxxxxxxxxxxxxxxx"` repacing `xxxxxxxxxxxxxxxx` with the value of our actual Bugsnag API key for the app (ask on the team Slack channel and someone can give you this -- note: the front-end app and the API use different Bugsnag API keys)
-- In your `app/.env` file include the line `BUGSNAG_ALWAYS_SEND_BUGS="true"` (this forces the API to send errors to Bugsnag, even though you're in a development environment)
+- In your `.env` file include the line `BUGSNAG_ALWAYS_SEND_BUGS="true"` (this forces the API to send errors to Bugsnag, even though you're in a development environment)
 - Start/restart Expo and reload the app

 **After you've finished testing you must:**

-- Remove the `BUGSNAG_API_KEY` line from your `app/.env` file or comment it out by adding a `#` at the start of the line
+- Remove the `BUGSNAG_API_KEY` line from your `.env` file or comment it out by adding a `#` at the start of the line
-- Remove the `BUGSNAG_ALWAYS_SEND_BUGS` line from your `app/.env` file or set it to `BUGSNAG_ALWAYS_SEND_BUGS="false"`
+- Remove the `BUGSNAG_ALWAYS_SEND_BUGS` line from your `.env` file or set it to `BUGSNAG_ALWAYS_SEND_BUGS="false"`
 - Restart Expo and reload the app

 ## Performance issues